Districts of Brunei Darussalam

 • FIPS: Codes from FIPS PUB 10-4, a U.S. government standard.

-• Post: The new Brunei postal codes indicate the district by their first letter (see above).
+• Post: The new Brunei postal codes indicate the district by their first letter (see below).

 Postal codes: